 The Superlux HD 681 are budget-friendly, entry-level audiophile headphones.
 They stand out from the crowd thanks to their semi-open-back design, which helps them create an immersive audio experience.
 At the same time, they leak less audio than fully open-back headphones, which is handy if you don't want to disturb others around you.
 However, their build quality reflects their bargain price, so don't expect very durable headphones.

-The Superlux HD 681 are great for neutral sound.
+The Superlux HD 681 are very good for neutral sound.
 These headphones have a semi-open-back design, allowing audio to escape from the ear cups and interact with your environment, creating a natural and immersive audio experience.
-They also have a neutral sound profile that ensures adequate bass with detailed, clear, and present vocals and instruments.
-However, sibilants like cymbals are piercing.
+While they lack low-bass rumble, their mid-range response has fantastic compliance with our target curve, so vocals and lead instruments sound clear and natural.
+Their treble range compliance is more inconsistent, though, and sibilants, like cymbals, can sound harsh and overly-bright.

 The Superlux HD 681 aren't intended for commuting or traveling.
 They have a semi-open-back design designed to leak audio and let in ambient sound.
 That means that you'll hear everything that's going on around you while passengers can also hear your audio.
 The headphones aren't very well-built either and have a bulky design that's hard to transport.
 However, they have a comfortable fit.